TinyStepper

 Why it helps

 The peeling action requires bilateral coordination (one hand holds, the other peels), a precise pincer grip, and sustained attention — all foundational skills for handwriting readiness.
 Occupational therapists use tape-peeling activities as a fine motor intervention because the resistance of the tape provides proprioceptive feedback through the fingertips, which is both calming and skill-building.
 The rescue narrative adds intrinsic motivation that sustains independent focus far longer than an unmotivated fine motor task.
+The EYFS framework highlights this kind of hands-on work as essential for building the grip and control children need before they can hold a pencil.

 Variations